Welcome to the Service Framework by the Reality Collective

 // Do something if your service was not found.

-- More documentation is needed for the Service Framework, including examples (currently the Reality Toolkit is the best set of examples).
+The documentation that gives an overview and walk-through of the Service Framework contains enough to get going, but we are aware that more documentation is needed for the Service Framework, including examples (currently the Reality Toolkit is the best set of examples).
 These will be improved over time.

 - Creating your first service